paddywhack05/TerminalSnake/README.md

 or use cmake

 # Regular Instructions
-The vs code terminal does not update cursor position until you input something\
-making it look shit dont use any terminal built in to vs code
+The Vs code terminal can look iffy depending on Os